-In October 2018 the Government launched its strategy for Women and Girls in Sport and Active Recreation.
-At the same time, Sport NZ launched its response to this Strategy, which included a commitment to achieving a board gender diversity target.
+In October 2018, the Government launched its strategy for Women and Girls in Sport and Active Recreation.
+At the same time, Sport NZ launched its response to this strategy, which included a commitment to supporting funded partners to make organisational change and achieve a board gender diversity target.

 International research confirms women’s and girls’ participation in sport and recreation is increasing, but women remain underrepresented in leadership and governance roles.

 A core function of boards is to consider issues from a range of perspectives.
 What we know through evidence is that diversity, including gender, supports this function by bringing a breadth of perspective.
 This results in better decision-making and creates stronger and more sustainable organisations.

 Diverse boards also play an important role in increasing the visibility and profile of underrepresented or traditionally disadvantaged groups.
 Board members are role models and leaders, and diverse boards demonstrate to all people that they too can participate in and lead the way within their chosen fields.

 There are many women with the skills and experience required for appointment to boards, but we knew there was a ‘demand’ issue — new board members were being recruited by incumbent members with mainly male networks.
 A ‘circuit breaker’ was needed.